-A United States District Court judge in Manhattan has thrown a wrench into the way the Security and Exchange Commission has been enforcing its fraud cases.
+A United States District Court judge in Manhattan has thrown a wrench into the way the Securities and Exchange Commission has been enforcing its fraud cases.

 Judge Jed S. Rakoff threw out a $285 million settlement deal between the S.E.C. and Citigroup in which the bank would not admit nor deny wrongdoing in a mortgage derivatives deal.